-Diocletian ruled the eastern half, an indication that the East was the richer, more stable portion of the empire.
-While the West was prone to frequent attacks from barbarian tribes and relied heavily on agriculture, the Eastern Empire was more secure and had a varied economy.
+Diocletian ruled the eastern half, indicating that the east was the Empire’s more prosperous, more stable portion.
+While the west was prone to frequent attacks from barbarian tribes and relied heavily on agriculture, the eastern Empire had a mixed economy and was more secure.

 In 800, Pope Leo I crowned Charlemagne Holy Roman Emperor.
-Byzantine leaders considered Charlemagne’s coronation an insult; they considered themselves to be the rulers of both Christendom and the Roman Empire.
-The disagreements between east and west continued for centuries leading to a schism, or separation of the church.
-After 1054, many Eastern Orthodox Churches no longer acknowledged the Pope, while the Western Roman Catholic Church accepted the Pope as the leader of their faith.
+Byzantine leaders considered Charlemagne’s coronation an insult; they considered themselves rulers of Christendom and the Roman Empire.
+The disagreements between east and west continued for centuries leading to a schism or separation from the church.
+After 1054, many Eastern Churches no longer acknowledged the Pope, while the Western Roman Catholic Church accepted the Pope as the leader of their faith.

 The Byzantine Empire began to look less like the Roman Empire as the years passed.
-The empire covered present-day Greece, the Balkans, Asia Minor, Syria, and Egypt.
-By the seventh century, Greek had completely replaced Latin as the language of the Empire.
+The Empire covered present-day Greece, the Balkans, Asia Minor, Syria, and Egypt.
+By the seventh century, Greek had entirely replaced Latin as the language of the Empire.

 In 1095, Pope Urban II launched the first of many Crusades, or “wars of the cross.”
 Urban hoped that in addition to expelling the Turks from the Byzantine Empire, he would also be able to reclaim the holy city of Jerusalem from Muslim control.
-Soldiers from throughout Western Europe left their homes to free the Byzantine Empire of the “unbelievers.”
-Their exposure to new and different cultures was a factor that would eventually lead to the Renaissance hundreds of year later.
+Western European soldiers left their homes to free the Byzantine Empire of the “unbelievers.”
+Their exposure to new and different cultures was a factor that would eventually lead to the Renaissance centuries later.